JakobJK/modelChecker/README.md

 # modelChecker

 modelChecker is a tool written for Autodesk Maya to sanity check digital polygon models for production.
-It aims to be as unopinionated as possible, and only make modification to what you specifically tell it to. modelChecker is written in Python 2.6 and PySide.
-It gives you concise feedback, and let's you select your error nodes easily.
+It aims to be as unopinionated as possible, It gives you concise feedback, and let's you select your error nodes easily.

 ![modelChecker](https://i.imgur.com/1PQr1S5.jpg)